 Solar Workforce Development

-Through our partner Pathstone, Inc., we provide on-the-job training and identify gaps between the technical studies curriculum and the industry’s needs.
+Puerto Rico’s solar and construction industries need the best human capital to reach their full potential.
+The PRSBA identifies current and future solar workforce needs, provides on-the-job training, and identifies gaps between the technical studies curriculum and the industry’s needs.
 We also offer assistance to individuals interested in joining the solar industry in a technical occupation, such as solar installer or construction worker.

-Puerto Rico’s solar and construction industries need the best human capital to reach their full potential.
-The PRSBA’s workforce development component is built on years of leadership and expertise at IREC, Pathstone, and other PRSBA partners.
-The PRSBA is focused on increasing economic resiliency in Puerto Rico through training and technical assistance for locally owned and operated businesses, and preparing the local labor force for solar and construction jobs in the current and future economy.
+The PRSBA’s workforce development component is built on years of leadership and expertise at IREC, Pathstone Corp., and other PRSBA partners.
+The PRSBA is focused on assisting the economic recovery in Puerto Rico through training and technical assistance for local businesses, along with efforts to match local job seekers with current workforce needs.
+In addition, we are committed to helping unemployed workers develop skills to prepare them for solar and construction jobs available now or in the future.